Boisterous England fans urged to ‘be respectful’ during semi-final clash

 – a taxi being smashed up in Nottingham.

-Police have issued CCTV images of three men suspected of climbing onto the taxi in Nottingham’s Old Market Square on Saturday, smashing the windscreen and sunroof.
+Police have issued CCTV images of two men suspected of climbing onto the taxi in Nottingham’s Old Market Square on Saturday, smashing the windscreen and sunroof.

 Witnesses said the driver, who was not injured, was still inside the car when the vandalism started.